hashicorp/terraform-provider-google/website/docs/r/cloud_run_v2_service.html.markdown

 * `max_instance_request_concurrency` -
   (Optional)
   Sets the maximum number of requests that each serving instance can receive.
+  If not specified or 0, defaults to 80 when requested CPU >= 1 and defaults to 1 when requested CPU < 1.

 * `session_affinity` -
   (Optional)